On this section, access to

 - its financial position, rated “Intermediate”, in respect of Edenred’s sustainable financial position and its cash-flows generating business model.

-Debt structure Debt structure
+Debt structure at end december 2016 Debt structure at end december 2016

 Breakdown of net debt